justsomeon123/TkIDE/README.md

-# TkIDE  Version 1.6.2.
+# TkIDE  Version 1.7.0.
-Happy New Year! :star: :tada:
+Happy Pi Day! π
 # Disclaimers
 - ## WARNING: TkIDE is a work in progress project.
 I am not responsible for any damage done to your computer.